Configuration Files¶

 }

-Example 2: Detailed Configuration File
+Example 2: Detailed Context File¶

-A more detailed configuration file might look like the example below.
+A more detailed context file might look like the example below.
 The resulting SBOM would have a software entry for the helics.tar.gz with a “Contains” relationship to all binaries found to in the extractPaths.
 Providing the install prefix of / and an extractPaths as /home/samples/helics will allow to surfactant correctly assign the install paths in the SBOM for binaries in the subfolders as /bin and /lib64.

 [